shoxxdj/somelittlecodes/CuboCrypto/Readme.md

   --verbose, --v, -v    Verbose mode
 ```
 ###What's comming next ?
--Improve this code.
+- Improve this code.
--Add more combinaison for one letter.
+- Add more combinaison for one letter.
--Random generate the combinasion choosen for a letter.
+- Random generate the combinasion choosen for a letter.
--Take a look at the Revenge Cube and Professor Cube.
+- Take a look at the Revenge Cube and Professor Cube.